Commissioner and Governor’s License Information

 Governor’s Licenses

-At the request of the governor, the commission shall annually issue up to twenty (25) complimentary hunting and (25) complimentary fishing licenses.
+At the request of the governor, the commission shall annually issue up to twenty five (25) complimentary hunting and (25) complimentary fishing licenses.
 Not more than five (5) bighorn sheep, five (5) moose and five (5) wild bison licenses shall be issued in one calendar year.

 Commissioner Complimentary Licenses